 Once whale sharks are spotted, we will start with the snorkeling.

 We’ll do something called – Snorkel Rounds: 2 guests and one guide per rounds.
 We swim slowly, smoothly, calmly and at a safe distance.
 Remember that we only are guests in the ocean, so watch and enjoy these amazing creatures but with great respect for them and their natural behaviour.
 Dolphins, Devil Rays, False Orcas and Manta Rays are frequently seen around the whales sharks, feeding on the same plankton patch!

 After the swimming with the whale sharks, on our way to a snorkeling site near Isla Mujeres, we’ll serve you sandwiches, water and drinks so you have plenty of energy for the snorkeling tour on Isla Mujeres’ amazing reefs.

 Then onto Cancun and a relaxing time on the beaches of Playa Norte.
 A Caribbean lunch & beer will be served.

 We will return to the Cancun marina around 3:30 PM.

-Transportation will be waiting to take you back to the Playa del Carmen Ferry Terminal, onto to Cozumel, where you can share the experience with your family and friends!
+Transportation will be waiting to take you back to your Tulum hotel, where you can share the experience with you family and friends!

 - Change of clothes